wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 == Changelog ==

+= Version 1.1.3 - RELEASED: MAY 12 , 2015 =

+* Fix: when the review author is unknown, it was shown admin user as content author.

 = Version 1.1.2 - RELEASED: MAY 11 , 2015 =

 * New: Custom template are fully overwritable from theme files.